swadhitha/SleepCycleTracker/README.md

 2. Ask: "How do I sleep better?" → receive actionable tips.
 3. Try invalid inputs (e.g., `days: 0`) to see helpful error messages from the backend.

-## Notes
-- Data is stored in-memory for simplicity; restarting the backend clears it.
-- The RAG index is built in-process on first use from `data/sleep_tips.json`.
-- All components run locally without external API keys.